Motschmann

 There is a ‘given’ expectation and usually a desire that we are all nourished physically intellectually and culturally by immediate relatives.
 To survive the developing ‘id’ has to meet certain conditions of worth (see Carl Rogers, the American 20th century, ‘Person Centred’ psychological theories to expand on this)

+And therein lies so many painful routes through the landscape of childhood.
 This piece refers to the parallel narratives of the past and the present within the self.
 ‘No visible Damage’ can be the most destructive consequences of an abuse of personal power.
 And many of us spend all of our lives trying to unlock our selves from these metal boxes.

 Artists books or Bookart ?
 I always feel that using the latter, is less confusing and elitist and so I mainly use this term.
 I began making bookart whilst undertaking a Masters degree course in Printmaking (this course, is no longer available), at Wimbledon College of Art (University of the Arts London).